Traditional Food of Bhutan You Must-Try: 18 Best Dishes

 Image Source : pinterest

-Kharang is a traditional Bhutanese dish loved for its unique blend of flavours and textures.
+Kharang is a famous traditional food in Bhutan loved for its unique blend of flavours and textures.
 It is a delightful combination of crispy rice, butter, and sugar, cooked together to create a crunchy and sweet treat.
 The rice is first soaked in water, then dried and fried until golden brown and crispy.

 Butter and sugar are added to the fried rice, giving it a caramelised sweetness and a rich, buttery taste.
 Kharang is often enjoyed as a snack or dessert, commonly served during festivals and special occasions in Bhutan.
 Its addictive crunch and sweet notes make it a favourite among locals and visitors alike.